Key takeaways

 This post is the general guide to that mechanism: what a stop hook is, the exit code that makes it work, the trap that turns it into an infinite loop, and the handful of patterns worth wiring up.
 For the deep, specific story of using one to enforce plan completion, I wrote that up separately in how to ensure Claude follows a plan.
 This is the layer underneath it.

-What a Stop hook is
+What is a Stop hook?

 A hook is a script Claude Code runs automatically at a defined moment.
 If you are new to the idea, what a hook is covers the whole family.
 The Stop event is one specific moment in that family: the official hooks documentation lists it plainly as firing “when Claude finishes responding.”
 Your script runs in the gap between Claude believing it is done and the turn actually ending.